lines-of-codes/litechat/README.md

 The symmetric key can be rotated when requested, but older chat messages will also be lost.

+> [!NOTE]
+> As of current and initial plans, Only message content and attachments will be encrypted.
+> So your profile picture, display name, chat name, chat photo are not encrypted.

 ## Dependencies

 -   PocketBase: A lightweight database software